dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/overview/index.md

 - <xref:System.Windows.Controls.VirtualizingStackPanel>: Child controls are virtualized and arranged on a single line that is either horizontally or vertically oriented.

-- <xref:System.Windows.Controls.WrapPanel>: Child controls are positioned in left-to-right order and wrapped to the next line when there isn't enough space. on the current line.
+- <xref:System.Windows.Controls.WrapPanel>: Child controls are positioned in left-to-right order and wrapped to the next line when there isn't enough space on the current line.

 The following example uses a <xref:System.Windows.Controls.DockPanel> to lay out several <xref:System.Windows.Controls.TextBox> controls: